JodhwaniMadhur/hacktoberfest/README.md

 Swagger documentation => http://ec2-43-205-142-160.ap-south-1.compute.amazonaws.com:5000/swagger-ui

+For Swagger UI, the config file i.e response.json is also added to the repository, it is hosted in the AWS bucket and it's URL needs to be set as an environment variable as shown below.

 ## 🏁 Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.